 If you live in Florida you’re no stranger to hurricanes.
-As you know, the first thing you need to do is make sure you secure your windows and doors, but beyond that, here are 4 ways to keep your home safe during the hurricanes.
+As you know, the first thing you need to do is make sure you secure your windows and doors, but beyond that, here are 4 ways to keep your home safe during hurricane season.

 Mind the Roof